 Artificial intelligence enables businesses to automatically detect anomalies such as fraud, compliance issues, or price changes across the supplier landscape.

 Automation of manual tasks

-Artificial intelligence can automate various time-consuming tasks like invoice processing where procurement team spend most of their time on receiving, reviewing and paying the invoice.
+Artificial intelligence can automate various time-consuming tasks like invoice processing where the procurement team spends most of their time receiving, reviewing, and paying the invoice.
 Invoice automation is a critical part of a company’s procure-to-pay (p2p) process where an average SME company takes about 25 days to process a single invoice when using a manual process.
-AI and automation reduces invoice processing times significantly and improves overall efficiency of procurement teams.
+AI and automation reduce invoice processing times significantly and improve the overall efficiency of procurement teams.

-Chatbots can provide support, for employees & suppliers, for procurement queries via the text interface.
-The below video shows an example of a procurement chatbot UI designed for purchase order approvals.
-Yet, queries like order status, shipment status, stock availability, stock price, supplier status, and contract details can be deployed in chatbots.
+Chatbots can provide support for employees & suppliers, for procurement queries via the text interface.
+The video below shows an example of a procurement chatbot UI designed for purchase order approvals.
+Yet queries like order status, shipment status, stock availability, stock price, supplier status, and contact details can be deployed in chatbots.
 A chatbot can alert the users for approvals of purchase orders and sales contracts to take appropriate action instantly.

 - 100+ AI Use Cases / Applications

 - 12 AI Applications in Manufacturing